Probate & Estate Administration

 Frequently Asked Questions

 What is probate?
 Probate is the process of administering a deceased person’s estate.
-During the probate process, the decedent’s valid debts and taxes are paid and the remaining assets are transferred to the decedent’s beneficiaries.
+During the probate process, the decedent’s valid debts and taxes are paid, and the remaining assets are transferred to the decedent’s beneficiaries.
 Probate is a judicial process and requires the filing of pleadings with the court.
-The pleadings will include a Petition for Administration, an Inventory, a Notice of Administration, a Notice to Creditors, a Statement Regarding Creditors, Interim Accountings, a Final Accounting, and a Petition for Discharge.
-You can expect a Formal Probate (discussed in more detail below) to last a minimum of five to six months.
+The pleadings will include a Petition for Administration, an inventory, a Notice of Administration, a Notice to Creditors, a Statement Regarding Creditors, interim accountings, a final accounting and a Petition for Discharge.
+You can expect a formal probate (discussed in more detail below) to last a minimum of five to six months.

 What assets pass through probate?
 Any assets solely in the decedent’s name.
-Assets that pass by contract, such life insurance, retirement benefits, and annuities, pass outside of probate to the named beneficiaries.
+Assets that pass by contract, such as life insurance, retirement benefits and annuities, pass outside of probate to the named beneficiaries.
 Certain assets titled jointly with the decedent and others pass outside of probate and vest in the survivor(s) upon the decedent’s death.

-What happens if a person dies without a Will?
+What happens if a person dies without a will?
 Dying without a will is known as dying intestate.
 When a person dies intestate, state law determines who will be the personal representative and where the assets pass.

-How does FloridaProbateSite.com charge?
-Florida law provides that it is reasonable for attorneys/lawyers to charge based upon a statutory percentage rate.
+How does Kramer A. Litvak, P.A., charge for its services?
+Florida law provides that it is reasonable for attorneys and lawyers to charge based upon a statutory percentage rate.
 In many instances, we believe such fees are inappropriate for the expertise and services required.
 As such, we charge flat fees or by the hour for administering estates.
-We give free initial consultations to FloridaProbateSite.com clients.
+We give free initial consultations to Kramer A. Litvak, P.A., clients.
 After gathering information during the initial consultation, we will quote a fee arrangement for our client’s consideration.